-PSY 495E

-GEL INTERNSHIP: BROADFIELD PSYCH
+PSY 495E GEL INTERNSHIP: BROADFIELD PSYCH

 Experiences involving psychology as a science or in psychology as a means to improving human welfare.
 Each psychology major is required to complete a minimum of one internship credit for graduation.
 A student may do multiple internships but a maximum of six internship credits can be counted toward the psychology major.
 Students will contract the Psychology Department internship director for internships.
-(F/S/SS) Prerequisites: Consent of instructor.

-PSY 496G
+(F/S Prerequisites: Junior or above standing.

-PROF SEMINAR/INTERNSHIP SUB ABUSE
+PSY 496G PROF SEMINAR/INTERNSHIP SUB ABUSE

 Work in a setting for the assessment and treatment of alcohol and other substance abuse.
 The internship participants will discuss their internship experiences, specifically related to issues of case management and referral, assessment and treatment planning, record keeping, cultural diversity, relapse prevention, aftercare, patient and community education, and the ethical considerations facing professionals working in the field.
 The senior seminars and GEL internships are the clinical capstone within the Substance Abuse Counseling concentration.
-Prerequisites: None.

-PSY 496H
+Prerequisites: PSY 380 or 386.
+F

-PROF SEMINAR/INTERNSHIP SUB ABUSE
+PSY 496H PROF SEMINAR/INTERNSHIP SUB ABUSE

 Work in a setting for the assessment and treatment of alcohol and other substance abuse.
 The internship participants will discuss their internship experiences, specifically related to issues of case management and referral, assessment and treatment planning, record keeping, cultural diversity, relapse prevention, aftercare, patient and community education, and the ethical considerations facing professionals working in the field.
 The senior seminars and GEL internships are the clinical capstone within the Substance Abuse Counseling concentration.
-(S) Prerequisites: None.
+(S) Prerequisites: PSY 380 OR 386.
+S

-PSY 497 3

-PSYCHOLOGY INTERNSHIP COR 3 MODULE
+PSY 497 3 PSYCHOLOGY INTERNSHIP COR 3 MODULE

-This course may involve clinical counseling, human services, developmental, educational, or other psychology-related service/participation.
+This course may involve clinical counseling, human services, developmental, educational, or other psychologyrelated service/participation.
 Students will examine and reflect on their strengths, current limitations, and areas for growth in terms of their work in the internship settings.
 They will also examine and reflect on the ethical and moral elements of the internship settings, and examine and develop creative and innovative solutions for problems in the internship setting.
 Lastly, students will determine how their work in the internship contributes to a more just and compassionate world.
-Prerequisites: concurrent registration in PSY 495 or 496G.
-(F/S)
+Prerequisites: concurrent registration in PSY 495 or 496G or 496H.
+F/S

-PSY 498 KUX

-EVALUATING PSYCHOLOGICAL RESEARCH
+PSY 498 KUX EVALUATING PSYCHOLOGICAL RESEARCH

 Senior psychology majors write and present to the Psychology Department a critical review of the primary research literature on a topic in psychology of their choice.
 They will exhibit skills in searching data sources (e.g., PsychInfo), writing conceptual frameworks for the reviews, analyzing and summarizing the research articles, critically evaluating the research, and writing the final review paper in APA style.
-Prerequisites: ENG 110 or W cornerstone, PSY 369 or MATH 121; PSY 375; psychology major declaration; senior standing; and consent of the instructor.
+Prerequisites: W tag; PSY 375; psychology major declaration; senior standing.
+F/S